A mutation-selection model for general genotypes with recombination: Example I: Mutation counting

+One example of this simplified model, which lines up with models familiar from earlier literature, assumes the cost per mutation to be a constant $\bar s$, so that $s(k) = \bar s k$ and $\psi(x) = \bar s x$, and assumes the starting point to be the null genotype.
+In this case, we readily compute that the intensity at time $t$ is $ r_t = (q / \bar s)\bigl( 1 - \exp\{ -\bar s t \} \bigr)$.
+The intensity converges monotonically to the equilibrium value $ q / \bar s $, the elementary expression for mutation-selection equilibrium going back to J.B.S.
+Haldane.
+Thus, the limiting distribution for the number of mutations from the ancestral wild type is Poisson with mean $q / \bar s$.
+Our assumption about recombination leads to different, simpler answers than Kimura and Maruyama's treatment of mutation counting without recombination (see \cite{KiMa66}).
+For another example, consider the case when costs are multiplicative, in the sense that $ s(k) := 1 - \exp\{-k \theta\} $ for some constant $\theta > 0 $.
+We have $\psi(x) = a x \exp\{ -a x \} $, where $ a := 1 - \exp\{-\theta\} $.
+An equilibrium exists only if the mutation rate $q$ is below the maximum of $ r \exp\{-r\} $, namely $ 1/e $, and in that case $r_t$ converges monotonically to the smallest positive solution of the equation $q - \psi(x) = 0$.
+The solution is $x = (1/a) \sum_{n=1}^\infty (-n)^{n-1} \, (-q)^n \, / \, n!$ where the summed expression is Lambert's W function evaluated at the negative argument $-q$.
+The power series expansion is a simple application of the technique known variously as reversion of series or the Lagrange inversion formula.
+These properties for multiplicative costs are generalized in Section~\ref{SS:multiplicative_equilibrium}.
+Note also that when $\theta$ is small the equilibrium is approximately $q / \theta$, as one would expect from the observation that in this case $s(k)$ is approximately $\theta k$ for small $k$ and hence this model is approximately the additive one of the previous paragraph with $\bar s = \theta$.
 If we are interested only in how the population distribution of selective costs evolves, then we need consider only $(r_t)_{t \ge 0}$, rather than $(\rho_t)_{t \ge 0}$.
 However, we should be somewhat careful about how we interpret the biological import of this simplification.
-We justified the dynamical system \eqref{model_informal} as describing the evolving population distribution of genotypes defined in terms of the locus space $\M$ in a population undergoing mutation, selection and recombination.
+We justified the dynamical system \eqref{E:model_informal} as describing the evolving population distribution of genotypes defined in terms of the locus space $\M$ in a population undergoing mutation, selection and recombination.
 Mathematically, we see that in this example we can replace the locus space $[0,1]$ by a single point for the purposes of studying the dynamics of the distribution of selective costs, but this does not mean that biologically the multilocus model is identical with a single locus model.
-As we show later, our instance of \eqref{model_informal} with locus space $[0,1]$ arises as a limit of discrete generation models in which Poisson random measures appear because of the manner in which recombination breaks up and shuffles together genotypes from different individuals.
-Even though our instance of \eqref{model_informal} with locus space a single point is mathematically well-defined, it can't arise as a limit of such discrete generation models because with a single locus there is no way that recombination can drive genotype distributions towards Poisson.
+As we show later, our instance of \eqref{E:model_informal} with locus space $[0,1]$ arises as a limit of discrete generation models in which Poisson random measures appear because of the manner in which recombination breaks up and shuffles together genotypes from different individuals.
+Even though our instance of \eqref{E:model_informal} with locus space a single point is mathematically well-defined, it cannot arise as a limit of such discrete generation models because with a single locus there is no way that recombination can drive genotype distributions towards Poisson.
+Single-point mutation spaces require the special treatment described in Remark~\ref{R:clumping}.